nadinejackson1/support-vector-machines/README.md

 # 100 Days of Machine Learning - Day 13: Support Vector Machines (SVM)

-In this project, we explore the use of Support Vector Machines (SVM) for classification tasks.
-We will walk through the implementation of an SVM classifier on a real-world dataset, visualize the results, and perform a simple unit test to ensure the functionality of our classifier.
+In this project, I used Support Vector Machines (SVM) for classification tasks.
+I implemented an SVM classifier, visualized the results, and performed a unit test to ensure the functionality of the classifier.

 ### Table of Contents